telepresenceio/telepresence.io/docs/v2.4/reference/intercepts/manual-agent.md

 ```

 <Alert severity="info">
-It is also possible to do this with StatefulSets or ReplicaSets
+This example uses a Deployment but you can also manually inject the agent into StatefulSets or ReplicaSets
 </Alert>

-### Generating the yaml.
+### 1. Generating the yaml

 The first thing to do is generate YAML for the traffic-agent container: